Recognizing mainboard components of Desktop – Part 1

 Serial port

-– Serial port is a common port in old computers used to connect peripheral devices such as keyboard, mouse, modem, scanner, etc. It has other names like COM port.
+– The serial port is a port commonly found in older computers that are used to connect peripheral devices such as keyboards, mouse, modems, scanners, etc. It also goes by other names, like COM port.

 – Specifications: